Surbhi-Kohli/JSModulesAndWebpack/JSModules/1ModulesIntro.md

 For a long time, JavaScript existed without a language-level module syntax.
 That wasn’t a problem, because initially scripts were small and simple, so there was no need.

 But eventually scripts became more and more complex, so the community invented a variety of ways to organize code into modules, special libraries to load modules on demand.
-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑
-A module allows only specific variables and functions to be accessed outside it.
-These variables and functions have the export statement prefixed to them.
-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

 To name some modules(for historical reasons):

 ### AMD – one of the most ancient module systems, initially implemented by the library require.js.